gSchool/TTP-EXCEL-CONTENT/excel-lessons/index-match.md

 2. In an empty column in the spreadsheet create a formula that uses MATCH to find the location of the purchases table custid in the customer table.
 3. In another column create a formula using INDEX that references the Match cell to retrieve the customer name.
 4. In another column create a single formula using the INDEX and MATCH logic that also returns the customer name.
-5. In another column modify the combined formula to retrieve the customers  city
+5. In another column modify the combined formula to retrieve the customer's city

 ### !challenge